GabLeRoux/webextensions-history-browser/ReadMe.md

 - [ ] Have webpack watch for `manifest.json` and use the [webpack-webext-plugin](https://github.com/rpl/webpack-webext-plugin) to simplify the workflow.
 - [ ] Test on other browsers such as *Google Chrome* and *Microsoft Edge*
 - [ ] [Export table data](https://datatables.net/reference/button/excel)
-- [ ] Allow resizing columns, maybe use something like [jeffreydwalter/ColReorderWithResize](https://github.com/jeffreydwalter/ColReorderWithResize) ([see it in action](https://www.gyrocode.com/articles/jquery-datatables-column-reordering-and-resizing/))
+- [x] Allow resizing columns, maybe use something like [jeffreydwalter/ColReorderWithResize](https://github.com/jeffreydwalter/ColReorderWithResize) ([see it in action](https://www.gyrocode.com/articles/jquery-datatables-column-reordering-and-resizing/)) (See [#7](https://github.com/GabLeRoux/webextensions-history-browser/issues/7))
 - [x] Release on the firefox addons page (See [#2](https://github.com/GabLeRoux/webextensions-history-browser/issues/2))
 - [x] Load all libraries from webpack with `require` instead of html tags
 - [x] Format `Last visit time` column